mashashopen/mask_video_final_project/README.md

 Clone the repo and run: python mask_video.py

-Or you can find the executable file can be found in this website: https://www.gilaie-dotan-lab.com/experiments
+Or you can find the executable file in this website: https://www.gilaie-dotan-lab.com/experiments
-and you can simply download it and follow the instruction above.
+and you can simply download it and follow the instruction below.

 ## How to Use the Mask Video GUI